Krispy Kreme Inc (DNUT) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price predicted for Krispy Kreme Inc (DNUT) by analysts is $15.06, which is $1.99 above the current market price.
-The public float for DNUT is 76.85M, and at present, short sellers hold a 17.23% of that float.
-On December 01, 2023, the average trading volume of DNUT was 1.04M shares.
+The average price point forecasted by analysts for Krispy Kreme Inc (DNUT) is $15.06, which is $2.01 above the current market price.
+The public float for DNUT is 76.85M, and currently, short sellers hold a 17.23% ratio of that floaft.
+The average trading volume of DNUT on December 08, 2023 was 1.05M shares.

 DNUT’s Market Performance

-The stock of Krispy Kreme Inc (DNUT) has seen a -0.08% decrease in the past week, with a 0.31% rise in the past month, and a -2.10% fall in the past quarter.
-The volatility ratio for the week is 1.02%, and the volatility levels for the past 30 days are at 2.49% for DNUT.
-The simple moving average for the past 20 days is -0.25% for DNUT’s stock, with a -6.90% simple moving average for the past 200 days.
+The stock of Krispy Kreme Inc (DNUT) has seen a 0.38% increase in the past week, with a -2.83% drop in the past month, and a -0.53% fall in the past quarter.
+The volatility ratio for the week is 2.25%, and the volatility levels for the past 30 days are at 2.51% for DNUT.
+The simple moving average for the past 20 days is -0.21% for DNUT’s stock, with a -7.05% simple moving average for the past 200 days.

 Analysts’ Opinion of DNUT